jrkerns/pylinac/docs/source/starshot_docs.rst

     .. warning:: Analysis can fail or give unreliable results if any Restriction is violated.

+* The image must have at least 6 spokes (3 angles).
 * The center of the "star" must be in the central 1/3 of the image.
 * The radiation spokes must extend to both sides of the center.
 I.e. the spokes must not end at the center of the circle.